Morten1337/thps-formats/README.md

 # thps-formats

 A Python library for working with file formats used in the Tony Hawk's Pro Skater game series.
-It provides an essential set of tools for parsing, manipulating, and analyzing game data.
+The library aims to provide a basic set of tools for parsing, manipulating, and analyzing game data.
+It also serves as a consolidation and documentation of old code I have lying around, which I intend to port to Python.

 ## installing/building for development
 ```shell